firehol/website/content/installing/openwrt.md

 TL-WR1043ND](http://wiki.openwrt.org/toh/tp-link/tl-wr1043nd) without
 trouble for a couple of years.
 This device has 32MB RAM and 8MB flash.

-These instructions are for Attitude Adjustment (12.09) which FireQOS requires.
+These instructions are for Attitude Adjustment (12.09) and Barrier Breaker (14.07) which FireQOS requires.
 FireHOL will also run on Backfire (10.03) but you will need to adapt the instructions slightly.

 ### FireHOL